'Why Don't Y'all Let That Die?' Telling The Emmett Till Story In Mississippi

 He calls commemorative sites like signs and monuments the new lunch counters.

-"Much like in the 1960s racial politics were worked out at lunch counters, sidewalks, swimming pools, in the 21st century we work out our racial politics for example in battles over the flag or statues or the names of dormitories," says Tell.
+"Much like in the 1960s, racial politics were worked out at lunch counters, sidewalks, swimming pools; in the 21st century, we work out our racial politics for example in battles over the flag or statues or the names of dormitories," says Tell.

-To combat the repeated attacks by vandals, he's helped the Memorial Commission create a smartphone app called the Emmett Till Memory Project — a virtual tour including pictures, documents, and maps.
+To combat the repeated attacks by vandals, he has helped the Memorial Commission create a smartphone app called the Emmett Till Memory Project — a virtual tour including pictures, documents, and maps.

 "The basic idea is that you can't shoot an app," Tell says.

-Mississippi social justice consultant Susan Glisson has also been working with the Memorial Commission, and says the persistent vandalism sends a clear message.
+Mississippi social justice consultant Susan Glisson, who has also been working with the Memorial Commission, says the persistent vandalism sends a clear message.

 "The Emmett Till Memorial Commission put up that sign to say the story of Emmett Till is important to us as a community and to us as Americans," Glisson says.
 "And for people to come along and shoot it up is to say that's not the story we want to tell.
 That's not the America that we want to live in.
 That is not who we want to be."